Photo By LauriPatterson at istock

 The treated wastewater is now passed into a chlorinator unit, where any dangerous bacteria is destroyed by adding chlorine to the water.
 The now treated water is dispersed using a sprinkler system.

 As there are solids produced in the treatment they too will need to be removed, the same as for septic tank pumping.
 The aerobic system will need all the tanks to be emptied of any solid waste.
-Again, failure to do so will result in you calling the septic tank repair experts from Metro Plumbing, Heating, and Air of Cleveland, TN.
+Again, failure to do so will result in you calling the septic tank repair experts from Metro Plumbing, Heating, and Air.

 The problem will the aerobic treatment system is that it is expensive to install.
 If too much or too little wastewater enters the system, then the bacteria may have too little or too much solid waste to digest and the system will not work as efficiently.